 1. Take a Walk

 It’s easy to get lost in your work and forget what’s going on around you.
 Staying in your office all day makes you an outsider in your own company and inhibits your connection with employees.
 For this reason, business leaders need to take short breaks just to spend time outside of their world.
-Using this time to express genuine interest in your employees’ lives shows that you are not willingly choosing to stay in your office.
+Using this time to express genuine interest in your employees’ lives shows that you do not willingly choose to stay in your office.
 Employees will be reminded that you’re still thinking of them, even though you’re so busy you can’t step away for more than a few minutes.

 2. Create a Strong Work-Life Balance